bionic-gpt/bionic-gpt/README.md

 - 📭 SSO: We didn't build our own authentication but use industry leading and secure open source IAM systems.
 - 👮 Secrets Management: Our Kubernetes operator creates secrets using secure algorithms at deployment time.

-## Usage Limits
+## Token Usage Limits and Controls

-- 📈 Fairly share resources: Without limits it's easy for your models to become overloaded.
+- 📈 Fairly share resources: Without token limits it's easy for your models to become overloaded.
 - 🔒 Reverse Proxy: All models are protected with our reverse proxy that allows you to set limits and ensure fair usage across your users.
+-🚦 Role Based: Apply token usage limits based on a users role from your IAM system.

 ## Turn AI Assistants into APIs